quassy/prefect/docs/core/tutorial/05-running-on-a-schedule.md

 ---
 # Running on Schedule

-!!! tip Follow along in the Terminal
+!!! tip "Follow along in the terminal"

     ```
     cd examples/tutorial